sensorbee/docs/source/bql/queries.rst

      SELECT DSTREAM * FROM src [RANGE 1 TUPLES];

-will emit only the last occurence of a series of tuples with identical values.
+will emit only the last occurrence of a series of tuples with identical values.

 To illustrate the multiplicity counting,